As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 Key takeaways from this comparison:

 ICON wins on features per dollar: more motor power, standard lithium, standard touchscreen, and four-wheel disc brakes at a lower price.
-The 10-year battery warranty beats everyone except EZGO's 8-year ELiTE warranty.
+The 8-10 year ECO lithium battery coverage is also competitive, but buyers should register the battery promptly and understand the prorated period.

-For a deeper dive into the Big 3, see our complete brand comparison and individual brand matchups.
+For a deeper dive into the Big 3, see our complete brand comparison, top 10 golf carts, and individual brand matchups.

 ICON Resale Value: What to Expect